-The Argyll Regimental Foundation was established in the early 1980s in response to the challenge of perpetuating the distinctive Highland dress that symbolizes the Regiment and its service.
+The Argyll Regimental Foundation (ARF) was established in the early 1980s in response to the challenge of perpetuating the distinctive Highland dress that symbolizes the Regiment and its service.
 The cost of maintaining this dress is borne by the Regiment, as it has been since 1903, with modest support from the federal government.

-ARF has been instrumental in:
+The ARF has been instrumental in:

 Within the modern Canadian Army, the phrase “footprint in the community” has become one associated almost exclusively with the Army Reserve.
 But it has always been the case!
-The Regiment was founded in 1903 as a result of sustained, focused and continuous organizational activity by the local community.
-ARF helps to secure that key aspect of the Regiment’s history and heritage.
+The Regiment was founded in 1903 as a result of sustained, focused, and continuous organizational activity by the local community.
+The ARF helps to secure that key aspect of the Regiment’s history and heritage.

 Part-time soldiering requires an almost full-time commitment to weekly and weekend training and career courses.
-It is very challenging for any Army Reserve unit to sustain itself, its traditions and its heritage without volunteers.
+It is very challenging for any Army Reserve unit to sustain itself, its traditions, and its heritage without volunteers.

 Increasingly over the past 35 years, volunteers have taken up the call in the Argylls.
 This is nothing new.
 The Women’s Auxiliary to the Officers’ Mess rose to the challenge during two world wars and during the combat mission in Afghanistan by providing support for the families of soldiers overseas, comfort to those who had been wounded, and succour to the families of the fallen.